chaseruskin/verb/docs/src/topic/events.md

 ## Event log file format

-Each event captured during simulation is placed on its own line in the log file.
+Each event captured during simulation is placed on a new line log file.

 Each captured event uses the following pattern: